MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

     >[!NOTE]
     >If there aren't enough opportunities to generate the model, an error message is displayed.
 Review and edit the configurations, and try generating the model again.

-9. After the model is generated, the lead scoring configuration page is displayed with the version summary, including model performance, the top fields that are influencing the outcome, and the option to choose to automatically retrain the model.
+9. After the model is generated, the opportunity scoring configuration page is displayed with the version summary, including model performance, the top fields that are influencing the outcome, and the option to choose to automatically retrain the model.

 10. Select **Publish**, if the accuracy of the score is at an acceptable level in accordance with the standards of your organization.